 How to defend and justify your pricing

 Often small businesses find themselves having to justify their price to customers, and then being pressured into giving a discount to get the sale.
-But before you give away your margin, use these six tips to help you defend your price.
+But before you give away your margin, use these tips to help you defend your price.

 Review your pricing strategy